 Sir Mervyn King, Governor of the Bank of England 2003-2013 (Speech)

-And Martin Wolf, who was a member of the Independent Commission on Banking, put it bluntly, saying in the Financial Times that ”the essence of the contemporary monetary system was the creation of money, out of nothing, by private banks’ often foolish lending” (Article).
+And Martin Wolf, who was a member of the Independent Commission on Banking, put it bluntly, saying in the Financial Times that: “the essence of the contemporary monetary system is the creation of money, out of nothing, by private banks’ often foolish lending” (Article).

-By creating money in this way, banks have inflated the money supply at a rate of 11.5% a year over the last 40 years.
+By creating money in this way, banks have increased the amount of money in the economy by an average of 11.5% a year over the last 40 years.
 This has pushed up the prices of houses and priced out an entire generation.

 Of course, the flip-side to this creation of money is that with every new loan comes a new debt.
-This is the source of our mountain of personal debt – not money that had been prudently saved up by pensioners, but money that was created out of nothing by banks and lent to people who could not repay.
-Eventually the debt burden became too high, resulting in the wave of defaults that triggered the start of the financial crisis.
+This is the source of our mountain of personal debt: not borrowing from someone else’s life savings, but money that was created out of nothing by banks.
+Eventually the debt burden became too high, resulting in the wave of defaults that triggered the financial crisis.